joseferben/joseferben.com/content/posts/upgrading_nixos_channels.md

 nix-channel --add https://nixos.org/channels/<channel version> nixos
 ```

-you will remove the 21.05 channel and replace it with <channel version>.
+you will remove the 21.05 channel and replace it with &lt;channel version&gt;.

 To apply the change, you need to run following command: